 Uses and Risks to Consider

-Ultrasounds can be done to confirm pregnancy and help estimate a due date for your baby.
+Your provider may use ultrasounds to confirm pregnancy, estimate a due date, and check for anatomical anomalies.
 Ultrasounds done before 14 weeks gestation to confirm gestational age are more likely to be accurate than ultrasounds done later for this purpose.
 They are also useful, in conjunction with hCG levels, to confirm a pregnancy with multiples.
 Your provider may also use ultrasound as a tool to monitor placental placement and to monitor fetal heart rate and blood flow to your baby.

 Ultrasounds have not been shown to improve infant outcomes but may be increasing the rate of interventions used in pregnancies.
 One study found that knowledge of estimated fetal weight independently increased a woman’s risk of having a c-section, yet fetal outcomes were not improved.
 That means OBs may be choosing to schedule c-sections based on fetal size alone, even when everything else is perfectly normal.
 These estimates of fetal size can vary by +/- one pound (which is a big deal when you’re talking about a baby).

 The American Institute of Ultrasound in Medicine has advocated for the prudent use of ultrasound imaging in pregnancy.
-Ultrasound exams should only be performed for medical reasons by qualified health care providers, per ACOG.
-Ultrasounds done solely for non-medical purposes (such as for obtaining fetal keepsakes) are discouraged.
-Keepsake images and videos pose no extra risk IF they are done during a medically indicated exam, thus requiring no additional exposure.
-The use of 3D/4D ultrasounds is highly discouraged.
+Only qualified health care providers should perform ultrasounds, and only for medical reasons, per ACOG.
+ACOG discourages ultrasounds done solely for non-medical purposes (such as 3D/4D keepsakes).
+Obtaining these keepsake images and videos pose no extra risk IF they are done during a medically indicated exam, thus requiring no additional exposure.

 The content of this article is for informational purposes only.
-It is not meant to take the place of consultation with your healthcare provider and is not intended to diagnose, treat, cure, or prevent any condition.
+It does not take the place of consultation with your healthcare provider.
+This article cannot diagnose, treat, cure, or prevent any condition.